WBGO/Newark Public Radio – A Non-Profit Arts Organization

 WBGO's studios are located at 54 Park Place in the heart of downtown Newark, New Jersey.
 The WBGO broadcast signal (from high on-top the Conde Nast building in midtown, New York City) reaches north to Rockland and Westchester Counties, NY and parts of Connecticut; south to Ocean County, NJ; east to Nassau County, NY and west to Morris County, NJ.
 The signal can be heard in all five boroughs of New York City.
 In addition, WBGO can be heard on the four New Jersey stations of New Jersey Public Radio, from midnight to 5 a.m.

-Since 1996, Jazz88 has streamed its signal over the Internet on wbgo.org and programming is also available through mobile applications.
+Since 1996, WBGO has streamed its signal over the Internet on wbgo.org and programming is also available through mobile applications.
 Jazz 88 has become a true oasis to thousands of listeners (many of whom have become donating members, outside of the station's listening area).
-Members from as far away as Malaysia, Turkey, Germany, Japan, Israel, Italy, Mexico, Taiwan, Brazil, Great Britain and most of the 50 states of the union echo a listener from South Africa's e-mail to us, "You are so inspiring."
+Members from around the United States and as far away as Malaysia, Turkey, Germany, Japan, Israel, Italy, Mexico, Taiwan, Brazil, Great Britain echo a listener from South Africa's e-mail to us, "You are so inspiring."

 WBGO is a 501(c)3 organization.
 WBGO is funded by more than 17,000 members each year, and by a combination of corporate, business, foundation, and governmental grants.
 Newark Public Radio is governed by a nineteen-person Board of Trustees.